What is scleroderma?

 Scleroderma is a little-known and incurable autoimmune disease of as yet unknown cause that involves four main abnormalities: dysregulation of the immune system associated with the presence of very specific autoantibodies, inflammation, microvascular damage, and fibrosis.

-Nicknamed “the disease that mummifies” scleroderma is diagnosed in thousands of Quebecers and Canadians.
+Scleroderma is diagnosed in thousands of Quebecers and Canadians.
 It is characterized by an overproduction of collagen and damage to the blood vessels that causes excessive scarring within the various organs.
 This imbalance leads to a hardening of the skin (fibrosis) and an alteration of the affected organs.
 Moreover, in most cases, scleroderma limits the motor skills and dexterity of those affected and causes great physical and psychological suffering since it produces disfiguring appearance-related changes.

 Scleroderma affects approximately 22,000 Canadians and five to six times more women than men are affected by the disease.
 First symptoms usually appear in the early forties but can also occur in children and people of all ages.
 Scleroderma is not contagious.

 The skin, digestive system, heart, lungs, and kidneys are the organs most commonly affected by the potentially serious complications of scleroderma, which leads to significant decrease in quality of life and life expectancy.